barisbozkurt/auto-assess-rhythm-imitation/README.md

 # Authorship

-The code ashared in this repo are authored by:
+The code shared in this repo are authored by:

-Baris Bozkurt: Data preprocessing and feature extraction.
-Osman Büyük: Experiments with Siamese networks
+Baris Bozkurt: Data preprocessing and feature extraction, Osman Büyük: Experiments with Siamese networks,
 Basak Esin Köktürk Güzel: Machine learning experiments